← Back to Recipes

 Servings

 This Mediterranean-inspired prawn salad is a masterclass in low-glycemic eating that doesn't compromise on flavor.
 Prawns provide lean protein with virtually zero impact on blood sugar, while the generous serving of rocket and fennel delivers fiber and phytonutrients that help moderate glucose absorption.
-The fennel adds a delightful aniseed crunch and contains compounds that may improve insulin sensitivity.
+The fennel adds a delightful aniseed crunch and contains compounds that may support healthy insulin function.

 The beauty of this dish lies in its simplicity and glycemic wisdom.
 By building your meal around protein-rich prawns and non-starchy vegetables, you create a satisfying plate that keeps blood sugar stable for hours.
 The extra-virgin olive oil provides healthy monounsaturated fats that further slow digestion and enhance nutrient absorption.
-Red onions, while adding a sharp bite, contain quercetin—a flavonoid studied for its potential blood sugar benefits.
+Red onions, while adding a sharp bite, contain quercetin—a flavonoid that has been studied in research for its potential role in glucose metabolism.

 For optimal glycemic control, enjoy this salad as your main course.
-The lemon juice not only brightens the flavors but may also help blunt the glycemic response of any carbohydrates in your meal.
+The lemon juice not only brightens the flavors but may also help blunt the glycemic response of any carbohydrates in your meal through its acidity.
 This is the kind of nourishing, Mediterranean-style eating that supports stable energy and long-term metabolic health.
-If you want to make this more substantial, pair it with a small portion of quinoa or chickpeas rather than bread to maintain the low-glycemic profile.
+If you want to make this more substantial, pair it with a small portion of quinoa or chickpeas rather than bread to maintain the low-glycemic profile, or add toasted almonds for extra crunch and healthy fats.

 Blood Sugar Impact